NamanSatish/namansatish.github.io/_projects/splang.md

     </div>
 </div>

-Our takeaway should be : Splang may have recieved its v1.0 release, but it is clear the **IDE is still in ongoing development**.
+My conclusion is that **splang**'s IDE is still in ongoing development by the Spotify team!

 # Examples